 It is further recommended that the VTM and ECM reference software encoders be updated to provide a configuration option to signal a Text Descriptions SEI message containing the Encoder Version and Encoder Configuration purposes.

+Specification text for TuC persistence syntax

+Specification text is provided for inclusion of the proposed persistence syntax in the TuC.
+Two options are provided, depending on whether or not the SEI message includes an ID.